info@hwscenter.com

 • Regular physical activity

-Scientific studies have shown mindfulness-based stress reduction can significantly reduce migraine frequency, severity, and impact on quality of life.
+Scientific studies have shown mindfulness-based stress reduction can significantly reduce migraine treatment frequency, severity, and impact on quality of life.

 1. Reduce Exposure to Visual Stimuli